-Unawatuna Beach is a sun lovers paradise.
-But there’s much more than just tanning and cocktails to be found in the sun kissed south Sri Lankan town.
-Which is why we’ve put together this things to do in Unawatuna guide.
+There’s much more than just tanning and cocktails to be found in the sun kissed south Sri Lankan town.
+So here are our top 7 things to do in Unawatuna.

 Famous for its rope swing and low bending palm trees, Dalawella Beach is a beautiful strip of sand just down the road from Unawatuna.
 It has a few picture perfect spots and with water that’s perfect for swimming, we highly recommend a stroll along one of the most beautiful beaches in Sri Lanka.